sasip-climate/sasip-climate.github.io/content/news/Interview_Francesca.md

 date: 2024-02-06
 authors:
 categories: ['Interviews']
-description: Francesca has recently joined our team to work on [WP4](https://sasip-climate.github.io/research/work-package-four/), on the occasion of her upcoming webinar, she accepted to share some of her personnal history and scientific background.
+description: Francesca has recently joined our team to work on Data Assimilation.
+On the occasion of her upcoming webinar, she accepted to share some of her personnal history and scientific background.
 thumbnail: 'images/news/Interview_Francesca'
 heroBackground: '/images/ice-bandeau.png'
 ---